 HEINEKEN presents basic and diluted earnings per share (EPS) data for its ordinary shares.
 Basic EPS is calculated by dividing the profit or loss attributable to shareholders of the Company by the weighted average number of ordinary shares outstanding during the year, adjusted for the weighted average number of own shares purchased or held in the year.
-Diluted EPS is determined by dividing the profit or loss attributable to shareholders by the weighted average number of own shares purchased or held in the year and for the effects of all dilutive potential ordinary shares which comprise share rights granted to employees and the Executive Board.
+Diluted EPS is determined by dividing the profit or loss attributable to shareholders by the weighted average number of ordinary shares outstanding, adjusted for the weighted average number of own shares purchased or held in the year and for the effects of all dilutive potential ordinary shares which comprise share rights granted to employees and the Executive Board.